project-sunbird/sunbird.org-docs/developer-docs/server-installation/adminutil_refresh_token.md

 ## Overview

-After Lms client is created in keycloak, use the Lms client and secret to generate a keycloak token for a user.
+After creating the LMS client in Keycloak, use the LMS client and secret to generate a Keycloak token for a user.

-## Steps to create Adminutil refresh token
+## Creating the Adminutil refresh token

-1.After LMS client is created in keycloak, use the LMS client and secret to generate user access token.
+1.After LMS client is created in Keycloak, use the LMS client and secret to generate the user access token using the following command:

 ```
    curl --location --request POST 'https://<domain name>/auth/realms/sunbird/protocol/openid-connect/token' \